gauthma/LaTeX/README.md

 The `PRESENTATION` skeleton (`presentation.tex`) depends on the `projector` class, found [here](http://www.shoup.net/projector/).
 Installing it is described in the [TeX Trickery](#tex-trickery) section.
 Also, when displaying presentations, bold is often more emphasizing than italics.
 Thus, the `\emph` command is redefined to put the text in bold; for italics there is the `\iemph` command.

-For math, include the file `inc_mathematics_presentation.tex`---comment out if not needed.

 ### The Standalone skeleton

 The file for this is named `standalone.tex`.
 I use it as a playground for graphics packages, like `xy` or `TikZ`.
 The PDF produced will be a "full-scale" picture.
 To include it say, on a presentation, do `\centering{\graphicbox{figures/standalone}}`.